Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Insane/overly ambitious stuff**

 * Inhalable Glamorous Toxin that transforms the current room into a hallucinatory version.
 Maybe Rose's soul does this.
+* Rose himself should be found at the very bottom of hallucinations within hallucinations.
 * The final boss being inspired by M. Industries.
 Inside Ronin's spaceship (built out of negentropic force), farm tokens on 4 plates while being assailed by the Harmony, and buy upgrades in the form of pushable boxes to give more firepower to Ronin's squad.
 * Ronin's weapon should be a big-ass war vacuum.
 * Also look into a possible internet component to this encounter.
 * If a trailer is ever made it should not be a trailer, but rather pure boss battle footage with Zaint who criticizes the concept of trailers.
 After all, if an image is worth a thousand words, surely a video must be worth a million.
 * Bringing Sugcha all the way to the end of the game should result in something funny.
 * A Zaint-themed room that makes you forgo ever getting achievements to cleanse your mind of external motivation.
+* Zaint should open a joke metaprogression shop that does something ridiculously insignificant, like 1/1 million chance of gaining 1 bonus damage per hit or changing the colour of something in the GUI.

 **To use later**